JeffersonLab/CJ-JAM-database/data/comments/HERMES_DIS.md

 ## Log:
   * @aaccardi (Oct 2017) -- initial data entry, converted from CJ database
+  * The last 8 data points gave abnormally large Ch2 values in CJ15.
+They are in the data files but have been excluded from all CJ15+ studies.

 ## Source: CJ database
    * formatted by P.Monaghan, 2015 from original HERMES files
    * Reduced cross section calculation from original files by P.Monaghan, 2015